mongator/factory/doc/02_scalar_generators.md

 ------

 #### sequence
-If you set the value to a string with `%d`, it will be pass the string to a sprinf function and %d will be replaced with a sequence based on the uses of this blueprint.
+If you set the value to a string with `%d`, it will be passed to a sprintf function and %d will be replaced with an automatically incremented sequence based on the uses of this blueprint.

 #### faker
-You can use any faker function returning a string,  setting the value to 'faker::' followed the function name and argument.
+You can use any Faker function returning a string by setting the value to 'faker::' followed the function name and argument.
 Eg.: `faker::lexify(????)` -> return a string of 4 random chars.

 > You can check the available faker function at [https://github.com/fzaninotto/Faker](https://github.com/fzaninotto/Faker)